architect/arc.codes.next/src/docs/en/guides/tutorials/background-tasks.md

 yolo
 ```

-Run the command `arc init` to scaffold the functions that are declared in the `.arc` file.
+Run the command `arc init` to scaffold the functions that are declared in the `app.arc` file.

 Now we can write our `get-index` handler.
 This function handler sends an HTML form to the client, and allows them to make a POST request to the `/yolo` endpoint.